Yorktown, Virginia: Public transportation

 Williamsburg Area Transit Authority (WATA) operates a sightseeing trolley route around Yorktown on a daily basis.
 The loop service has been in place since 1999.
 However, WATA does not provide bus service between Yorktown and any other place in Hampton Roads.

 Yorktown is served by commercial airports in Newport News and Norfolk, and by Amtrak stations in Newport News and Williamsburg.

+Education

+York County Public Schools is the sole school district in the county.

+The area schools, all a part of the school district's "York Zone," which are outside of the town limits but have Yorktown addresses, include Yorktown Elementary School, Yorktown Middle School, and York High School.